influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

     name: Rate limits
 ---

-InfluxDB Cloud 2.0 offers two options, the rate-limited Free Tier and the Pay As You Go option.
+InfluxDB Cloud 2.0 offers two options, the rate-limited Free plan and the Pay As You Go plan.
 For details about InfluxDB Cloud 2.0, see [About the InfluxDB Cloud 2.0](/v2/cloud/about/index).

-## Free Tier
+## Free plan

-Everyone starts with the rate-limited Free Tier.
+Everyone starts with the rate-limited Free plan.
 You can use the InfluxDB Cloud as long as you want, but limits apply.
 You should be able to monitor 5-10 sensors, stacks, or servers comfortably.

-### Limits applied to Free Tier accounts
+### Limits applied to Free accounts

 - `write` endpoint
   - Write throughput of 10KB per second